TixiaoShan/LIO-SAM/README.md

       - [**Campus dataset (large)**](https://drive.google.com/file/d/1q4Sf7s2veVc7bs08Qeha3stOiwsytopL/view?usp=sharing)
       - [**Campus dataset (small)**](https://drive.google.com/file/d/1_V-cFMTQ4RO-_16mU9YPUE8ozsPeddCv/view?usp=sharing)

   * Ouster (OS1-128) dataset.
-No extrincis need to be changed for this dataset if you are using the default settings.
+No extrinsics need to be changed for this dataset if you are using the default settings.
 Please follow the Ouster notes below to configure the package to run with Ouster data.
 A video of the dataset can be found on [YouTube](https://youtu.be/O7fKgZQzkEo):
     - [**Rooftop dataset**](https://drive.google.com/file/d/1Qy2rZdPudFhDbATPpblioBb8fRtjDGQj/view?usp=sharing)

 ## Run the package